PIM vs MDM: A Comprehensive Comparison

 There are many attractive markets in the Asia-Pacific region (think China, which accounts for about 50% of global eCommerce sales).

-To gain a foothold in international markets, you need to offer multiple currency payments and language translations, and also explore local marketplaces.
+To gain a foothold in international markets, you need to offer payments in multiple currencies and translations into multiple languages, as well as explore local marketplaces.

-These all can be done with a flexible PIM solution that comes with features and third-party integrations to enhance your sales and marketing activities, such as:
+You can do all this with a flexible PIM solution that comes with features and integrations to enhance your sales and marketing activities, such as:

 • Automatic translation of product information into multiple languages to engage customers in their local language.